SoftSimu/cashew/README.md

 The folder "tutorial" contains three examples of running the program.
 Please see "tutorial.pdf" for instructions.

-The code has a permanent web address at https://github.com/thynnine/cashew .
+This is a form from the code at https://github.com/thynnine/cashew .

 *Citation:* http://dx.doi.org/10.1016/j.cpc.2011.09.008